berlin-ab/cexpect/README.md

 # cexpect

-A testing framework for C inspired by hamcrest
+A BDD-style testing framework for C

 ## Usage